-- Olive oil cooking spray (or an olive oil mister like this one)
+- Olive oil cooking spray or an olive oil mister like this one

-- Slice each piece of cheese in half cross-wise so that you have 24 shorter pieces.
+- Slice each piece of cheese in half crosswise so that you have 24 shorter pieces.
 Arrange the cheese in a single layer on a parchment-lined baking sheet or plate, then freeze until completely solid, about 1 hour.

-- When ready to bake, place the flour in a shallow bowl (a pie dish works well).
-In a separate shallow bowl, whisk the egg, egg white, and 1 tablespoon water until well combined.
+- Once fully chilled, place the flour in a shallow bowl (a pie dish works well).
+In a separate shallow bowl, whisk the egg, egg white, and 1 tablespoon of water until well combined.
 In a third shallow bowl, combine the whole wheat bread crumbs, panko, Italian seasoning, and garlic powder.
-Arrange the plates in line (flour, eggs, breadcrumbs).
+Arrange the plates in a line (flour, eggs, breadcrumbs).
 Line a large, rimmed baking sheet with parchment paper.

-- Working no more than 2 to 3 cheese sticks at a time, dip the frozen cheese sticks in the flour, shaking off excess, then into the egg, then place in the bowl with the crumbs and lightly pat to coat (if you tackle too many cheese sticks at a time, the egg will freeze right onto the cheese and no longer be sticky enough for the crumbs to adhere).
+- Next, dip into the egg, then place in the bowl with the crumbs and lightly pat to coat (if you tackle too many cheese sticks at a time, the egg will freeze right onto the cheese and no longer be sticky enough for the crumbs to adhere).
 Place the breaded cheese sticks on the prepared baking sheet.
 Repeat the process with the remaining cheese sticks.

-- When ready to bake, preheat oven to 400 degrees F and place an oven rack in the lower third of the oven.
-Line a large baking sheet with aluminum foil and coat with the olive oil spray.
+- When ready to bake, preheat the oven to 400 degrees F and place an oven rack in the lower third of the oven.
+Line a large baking sheet with aluminum foil and coat with olive oil spray.
 Arrange the frozen cheese sticks on the sheet, leaving about 3/4 inch between each.
 Lightly coat the tops of the sticks with the oil.

-- Mozzarella sticks are best enjoyed immediately after making.
+- TO STORE: Mozzarella sticks are best enjoyed immediately after making.
 You can try saving the leftovers in an airtight container in the refrigerator, then reheating them gently in a 350 degree F oven until warmed through.